B-brane transport in anomalous (2,2) models and localization: Band restriction rule in non-supersymmetric models

-We turn to the phase $\zeta\ll 0$ in models with $N_+>N_-$ (the phase $\zeta\gg 0$ with $N_+<N_-$ is similar).
-We argued that for the pure-Higgs phase $\zeta\gg 0$, branes flow to their geometric image.
-In the phase $\zeta\ll 0$, there is both a Higgs branch and $N_+-N_-$ massive vacua, so we need to determine the image of the brane on both branches.
+The Higgs branch series \eqref{ZD2HiggsphaseU1} is convergent in pure-Higgs phases, and it captures completely the brane's central charge.
+In other phases there is both a Higgs branch and $\abs{N_+-N_-}$ massive vacua, so we need to determine the image of the brane on both branches.

-Let us try to expand at large $(-\zeta)$ the hemisphere partition function with a Wilson line~$\cW(q)$.
-Our experience with the $\zeta\gg 0$ phase suggests one part of the hemisphere partition function should be a sum over poles along $-i\RR_{>0}$.
-Below~\eqref{U1seriesasymptotic} we work out that such a sum is an asymptotic series.
-For any finite~$\zeta$ we should expect that a good approximation is given by a finite number of terms in the series: terms shrink until the term with
+We consider for definiteness the phase $\zeta_{\text{ren}}\ll 0$ in models with $N_+>N_-$.
+Let us try to expand at large $(-\zeta_{\text{ren}})$ the hemisphere partition function with a Wilson line~$\cW(q)$.
+Our experience with the pure-Higgs phase suggests one part of the hemisphere partition function should be a sum over poles along $-i\RR_{>0}$, but this sum is an asymptotic series.
+For any finite~$\zeta_{\text{ren}}$ we should expect that a good approximation is given by a finite number of terms in the series: terms shrink until the term with